HarvardURC/Pacbot/docs/README.md

 ## Arena

-Arena Documentation contains images of the life sized PacMan game board along with a SLDPRT file containg the CAD design of the arena.
+'Arena Documentation' contains images of the life sized PacMan game board along with a SLDPRT file containg the CAD design of the arena.
 Overall, the arena mimics the PacMan game where each path is 7 inches wide.
 Bots should be smaller than 7 inches by 7 inches to effectively navigate the arena.
 The arena is currently made of wooden material, and the walls of the channels are painted white.

 ## Sample Bot Code and Communication